Homeschooling in Minnesota: Requirements, Costs, and How to Start

 What subjects are required for homeschooling in Minnesota?

-Minnesota requires instruction in: Other, Fine Arts, Other, Other, History, Language Arts, Math, Other, Other, Science, Writing.
+Minnesota requires instruction in: Citizenship, Fine Arts, Geography, Health, History, Language Arts, Math, Physical Education, Reading, Science, Writing.

 What ages are covered by compulsory education in Minnesota?